19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (e) issuing notices to the proprietors of the flats under subsection (6)(b).

+[42/2005; 46/2007]

-(10) It shall be the duty of the management corporation to determine the amount of contributions payable by the subsidiary proprietors of the lots in the subdivided building concerned to its management fund to meet the expenditure referred to in subsection (9) and any contributions so levied by the management corporation shall be deemed to be contributions levied under section 39(3) of the Building Maintenance and Strata Management Act 2004.
+(10) It shall be the duty of the management corporation to determine the amount of contributions payable by the subsidiary proprietors of the lots in the subdivided building concerned to its management fund to meet the expenditure referred to in subsection (9) and any contributions so levied by the management corporation shall be deemed to be contributions levied under section 39 of the Building Maintenance and Strata Management Act (Cap.
+30C).

+[47/2004]

 (11) For the purposes of this section, where the registered proprietor of the land on which the development is erected has granted leases for some of but not all the flats in the development, he shall be deemed the registered proprietor of the flats which are still owned by him.

-[16/87]
+[16/87; 42/2005]

 ### Application of section 126 to land vested in Housing and Development Board and HUDC dwellings